Paul Medlow – R&D Laboratory Team Leader, Almac Diagnostics

 Is this what you always wanted to do?

 While at school I wasn’t 100% clear on what career I wanted to pursue.
-Although I enjoyed science, it wasn’t until I was at University that I realised human science and research was for me.
+Although I enjoyed science, it wasn’t until I was at University that I realized human science and research was for me.

 Were there any particular essential qualifications or experience needed?